 - Help ! – be the ‘Go To’ resource for help regarding your cause – connect people in need with people who want to help by talking or visiting

-In essence, we would recommend doing 4 stages, write up a web brief, to document what exactly should be on the website and then do a wireframe, to show how it would be laid out on a desktop and a mobile view.
-Then get it designed and then get it developed.
+In essence, we would recommend doing 4 stages, write up a web brief, to document what exactly should be on the website and then do a wireframe or plan, to show how it would be laid out on a desktop and a mobile view.
+Then get it custom designed and then get it developed.
 One step at a time.

 Web Brief – a written statement of what will be on the site and why have it – what are the objectives

 Wireframe – a graphic layout plan with boxes showing where everything is to be and where it links to